LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/classes-objects-methods.rst

 Class definitions deterimine any **attributes** the object requires, as well as any **behaviors** of the object.
 Attributes are class variables, also called **fields**.
 They can be hard coded, or filled in at the time of instantiation.

-Methods are the behvaiors or actions your class is able to preform on objects created by that class.
+Methods are the behaviors or actions your class is able to perform on objects created by that class.
 They belong to the class they are defined in.
 This means that you are not able to call methods from one class on another.

 We can refer to the combination of class attributes and methods as **class members**.